-- Humans have employed rats as laboratory assistants, as companions, as religious icons, as characters in popular fables, and they have even taken on the jobs of feeding the desperately poor with their meat, finding potentially live mines, and some have even been trained by electricians to drag wire through walls.
+- Humans have employed rats as laboratory assistants, companions, religious icons, and characters in popular fables.
+They have even taken on the jobs of feeding the desperately poor with their meat, finding potentially live mines, and some have even been trained by electricians to drag wire through walls.

-- Legend dictates that rats are to be the first animal on the Chnese Zodiac.
+- Legend dictates that rats are to be the first animal on the Chinese Zodiac.

 If you have an interesting or unusual rat fact, let me know and I'll add it!
 All photos were taken by me of rats I've bred over the years at the Oh Rats Rattery.